Geo-Web-Project/specs/harberger.md

 - Allow owners to update self-assessed values of land parcels (without purchased land from themselves)
 - Integrate with Geo Web Registry
 - Enhanced tax collection and calculation (monthly tax collection; mid-period changes in owner-assessed values and transfers)
-- Add mechanisms and flow for resolving non-payment of taxes/insuficient funds
+- Add mechanisms and flow for resolving non-payment of taxes/insuficient funds and re-staking
 - Auctions for unclaimed land
 - Enhanced forms of identity
 - Allow owner-assessed values in dollars (payment still in Eth)